 How to undo IDE to AHCI driver update (revert to IDE mode):

-- Download and burn Emergency Boot CD,
+- Download Emergency Boot Kit

-you need a full version in this case.
+and deploy it to USB thumbdrive.
+You need a full version in this case.

 note the value of Select\Current (NNN).